-NHOA ombudsmen make 5,000 visits a year to long-term care facilities.
-They identify, investigate, and work to resolve more than 1,500 problems and complaints.
+NHOA ombudsmen make thousands of visits each year to long- term care facilities.
+They identify, investigate, and work to resolve hundreds of problems and complaints.
 The majority of issues center on quality of care resulting in abuse and neglect, injuries, falls, pressure ulcers, and failure to respond to call bells, follow physician orders, and notice changes in a resident's condition.